 The Ricci curvature is the $2$-covariant tensor given by taking the $(1, \, 3)$-trace of the Riemann curvature:

 Finally, the scalar curvature is given by taking the trace of the Ricci curvature:

-We recall the following well known corollary of the differential Bianchi identity (see \cite[p. $184$]{GHL}), which relates the derivatives of the Ricci curvature with the derivatives of the scalar curvature. \begin{lemma} Let $(M, \, g)$ be a Riemannian manifold.
+We recall the following well known corollary of the differential Bianchi identity (see \cite[p. $184$]{GHL}), which relates the derivatives of the Ricci curvature with the derivatives of the scalar curvature. \begin{lemma} Let $(M, \, g)$ be an $n$-dimensional Riemannian manifold, with $n\ge 3$.
 The following equation holds:

-\end{lemma} We recall here two theorems we will use in the paper.
-Firstly, we recall the Gauss equations for hypersurfaces in an Eucliden space, see \cite[p. $248$]{GHL}: \begin{teo} Let $\Sigma$ be a hypersurface in $\erre^{n+1}$, and let $g$ be its induced metric.
-Then, the following equation holds:
+\end{lemma} Moreover, we recall the Gauss equation for hypersurfaces in a Euclidean space (see \cite[Thm 5.5]{GHL}): \begin{teo} Let $\Sigma$ be a hypersurface in $\R^{n+1}$.
+Then the following equation holds: